leolanese/the-new-multi-screen-world/README.md

 Workshop 2014<br />
 *****Version Alpha (still on work)<br />

-By @LeoLaneseLtd
+By Leo Lanese, @LeoLaneseLtd<br />
-Thanks to @ChrisPolis and all the people create a better code for a better world: The future-friendly way
+Special thanks to @ChrisPolis and all the people create a better code for a better world: The future-friendly way